slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Proverb*

 > *"True friendship can exist only between equals."
--- Plato*
+-- Plato [-427]*

 > *"If everybody loves you, something is wrong."
--- Paulo Coelho*
+-- Paulo Coelho [1947]*

 Life is meant to be lived in community but don’t settle for a place where you’re tolerated.
 Go where you’re celebrated.

 Be independent from your family but loyal at the same time.
 Keep your friends for friendship but work with the skilled and competent.
 Resist the temptation of working with family and friends.
 Peers are peers, not boss and employee.
 You will waste your life trying to make those around into who you want them to be.

 > *"Love your neighbour, yet don’t pull down your hedge."
--- Benjamin Franklin*
+-- Benjamin Franklin [1706]*

+> *"It is easier to forgive an enemy than to forgive a friend."
+-- William Blake [1757]*

 > *"Friendships last when each friend thinks he has a slight superiority over the other."
--- Honore De Balzac*
+-- Honoré De Balzac [1799]*

 > *"To lose one parent may be regarded as a misfortune; to lose both looks like carelessness." (...)
 "A bore is someone who deprives you of solitude without providing you company."
--- Oscar Wilde*
+-- Oscar Wilde [1854]*

-> *"It is easier to forgive an enemy than to forgive a friend."
--- William Blake*

-> *"When everything goes to hell, the people who stand by you without flinching, they are your family."
--- Jim Butcher*

-> *"Routinely greeting six neighbours maximizes wellbeing."
--- Mr. Rogers*

 > *"I have nothing to offer anyone, except my own confusion."
--- Jack Kerouac*
+-- Jack Kerouac [1922]*

 > *"At your funeral people will not recall what you did; they will only remember how you made them feel." (...)
 "Each time you reach out to people, bring them a blessing; then they’ll be happy to see you when you bring them a problem." (...)
 "Friends are better than money.
 Almost anything money can do, friends can do better.
 In so many ways a friend with a boat is better than owning a boat."
--- Kevin Kelly*
+-- Kevin Kelly [1952]*

+> *"When everything goes to hell, the people who stand by you without flinching, they are your family."
+-- Jim Butcher*

+> *"Routinely greeting six neighbours maximizes wellbeing."
+-- Mr. Rogers*

 > *"A mother tells you you’re special.
 A father gets you to prove it." (...)
 "If you can’t talk shit to your friends, you’re not friends."